 I talked to the chaplain of my college.
 He drove me to the hospital.
 There, I was told that survival was not certain, at least not without an organ transplant.

 Hours later, after a battery of tests, I was finally given the news that I would survive without the need of a transplant.
 I had taken a dose that bordered on fatal but I would be fine because I threw it up.

 I was ashamed of what I did.
 I would spend the next year trying to excise the incident from my memory, though I never succeeded.
 It’s not the sort of thing you just forget.

 Suicide and attempted suicide is a difficult subject for men to broach.
 Though global suicide rates for men top the rates for women, they are also less likely to seek help with suicidal thoughts or get treatment for depression.

-This is perhaps because depression and suicidal thoughts contravene the qualities of resilience and self control which have long been integral to the masculine identity.
-To admit to suicidal thoughts and to suicidal actions is to admit to weakness and to be a failure of a man.
+This is perhaps because depression and suicidal thoughts contravene the qualities of resilience and self-control which have long been integral to the masculine identity.
+To admit to suicidal thoughts and to suicidal actions is to admit to weakness and to be a failure as a man.

 Control, society and the rationale behind suicide